redpesk-core/afb-app-manager/docs/overview.md

 to ensure the security and the privacy of the applications that it manages.

-The application framework must be compliant with the underlyiong security model/framework.
+The application framework must be compliant with the underlying security model/framework.
 But it should hide it to the applications.